create a one-page website on WordPress

 Deleting any of the sections is simple.
 Start by clicking somewhere in the general area of the undesired section.
 Ideally, you’ll want to click somewhere away from text or images and in a more open area.
 The reason for this is that if you click on something like a piece of text, then WordPress will think that you want to edit that block of text and not the overall section block it’s nested in.

 If done correctly, you’ll see a thin blue line appear around the entire section.
 You’ll also see a popup menu bar that will have the section icon showing on the far left.
-That same icon will also appear in the righthand side menu, along with editing options:
+That same icon will also appear in the right-hand side menu, along with editing options:

 And that’s it.
 The section will be gone.

-⚠️ If you accidentally end up clicking too close to another block that’s inside of the section, and the block editor selects that block instead of the entire section, don’t panic.
+⚠️ If you accidentally end up clicking too close to another block that’s inside the section, and the block editor selects that block instead of the entire section, don’t panic.
 Just look at the popup menu bar and you’ll see the parent block icon to the left of the selected block you accidentally chose.
 All you have to do is click it and the block editor will change your selection:

 4. Customize the sections